zalando/zalando-howto-open-source/README.md

 ####What Makes a Project InnerSource
 InnerSource projects meet all the same criteria as “coding in the open” projects, but with one major difference: they appear on GitHub Enterprise, and are not accessible to the public.
 No one outside of Zalando Tech can see or contribute to them.

 **Wait, I thought we were “Open Source First.”
-Doesn’t keeping private repos contradict that?**
+Doesn’t keeping repos on GHE contradict that?**

 Nope.
 Not every project we create will be appropriate for sharing publicly.
 Some projects will be [too sensitive for publication](https://github.com/zalando/zalando-howto-open-source#never-open-source-these).
 Other projects would act as “noise,” because they are too tightly coupled to what we do internally.
 An organization's open source footprint says a lot about that organization, especially if the org cannot maintain a good signal-to-noise ratio.